mansurcan/mansurcan/README.md

 <h1 align="center">Hi 👋, I'm Mansur.</h1>
-<h3 align="center">Working on Software & Cloud Engineering Essentials- Data Collection Pipeline project which involves Selenium, Aws and Docker.
+<h3 align="center">Currently, I am working on a migration project in a team.
+We are moving data from RDBMS to HDFS, which is in CDP on-prem, with NiFi.
+I have experience on both prem and cloud.
+Previously, The job was to design Spark streaming to receive live data from Kafka via Flask which was scraped from the websites.
+The information is stored to HDFS and Hive for the analysis.
+The results-data visualization- are presented in Superset which is liked to the Hive.
+Built industry-standard programs and worked on Data Collection Pipeline project which involves Python, Selenium, AWS (RDS, S3, EC2), Docker, Grafana, Prometheus.
 </h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=mansurcan&label=Profile%20views&color=0e75b6&style=flat" alt="mansurcan" /> </p>